bohr-io/discord-bot-template/README.md

 To update the bot commands use the project's endpoint `/update-commands`.

-This endpoint can receive the 'global' query parameter.
-When set to 'true', it updates global bot commands.
-Otherwise, it only updates commands for the 'TEST_GUILD_ID' server.
+This endpoint can receive the `global` query parameter.
+When set to `'true'`, it updates global bot commands.
+Otherwise, it only updates commands for the `TEST_GUILD_ID` server.

 ## Commands